mattermost/docs/source/guides/welcome-to-mattermost.rst

    :maxdepth: 1
    :hidden:

-   Manage your Mattermost profile </welcome/manage-your-profile>
+   Manage your profile </welcome/manage-your-profile>
    Set your status and availability </welcome/set-your-status-availability>
-   Customize your Mattermost theme </welcome/customize-your-theme>
+   Customize your theme </welcome/customize-your-theme>
    Customize your Desktop App experience </welcome/customize-desktop-app-experience>
    Manage Desktop App server connections </welcome/manage-desktop-app-server-connections>

-* :doc:`Manage your Mattermost profile </welcome/manage-your-profile>` - Configure your Mattermost profile and security preferences.
+* :doc:`Manage your profile </welcome/manage-your-profile>` - Configure your Mattermost profile and security preferences.
 * :doc:`Set your status and availability </welcome/set-your-status-availability>` - Let your team know whether you're available.
-* :doc:`Customize your Mattermost theme </welcome/customize-your-theme>` - Customize your Mattermost user interface to suit your preferences.
+* :doc:`Customize your theme </welcome/customize-your-theme>` - Customize your Mattermost user interface to suit your preferences.
 * :doc:`Customize your Desktop App experience </welcome/customize-desktop-app-experience>` - Learn about additional options in the Desktop App you can customize.
 * :doc:`Manage Desktop App server connections </welcome/manage-desktop-app-server-connections>` - Learn how to connect to multiple Mattermost servers using the Mattermost desktop app.